-While the European Commission is ultimately responsible for the Galileo programme, the European GNSS Agency (GSA) is responsible for deploying the system and providing technical support for operational tasks, in addition to service provision and market development.
+While the European Commission is ultimately responsible for the Galileo programme, the European Union Agency for the Space Programme (EUSPA) is responsible for deploying the system and providing technical support for operational tasks, in addition to service provision and market development.

-In this way, the GSA serves as the link between the satellites in space and the end user.
+In this way, EUSPA serves as the link between the satellites in space and the end user.